 Figure 6.
 Relief Map of WRIA 20 Nearshore.
-(Need to add map key and addition of Petroleum Creek)

 2.5.1 WRIA 20 Nearshore Background:

 The nearshore component of WRIA 20 is a multi-jurisdictional area that is under the authority of tribal reservations, Usual and Accustomed Fishing Area tribal treaty jurisdiction (U&A), and/or federal ownership by Olympic National Park, the U.S. Fish and Wildlife Service, or the Olympic Coast National Marine Sanctuary.
 Given the overlapping tribal and federal regulation of this region, habitat protection and on-going monitoring of habitat conditions already occurs at multiple levels (Klinger et al, 2007).
 NPCLE salmon restoration activities within this zone have focused on promoting assessment studies of salmonid use of the nearshore for foraging and migration (Beechie et al, 2003), which up to this point in time has not been systematically studied by any of the existing tribal or governmental authorities.
 The Makah Tribe has started to assess green crab presence (see 2.4.2.2, above and 2.5.2.3, below).